JeffersonLab/JANA2/docs/Howto.md

 #### Mini plugins
-Mini plugins are project plugins which have been stripped down to a single `cpp` file.
+Mini plugins are project plugins which have been stripped down to a single `cc` file.
 They are useful when someone wants to do a quick analysis and doesn't need or want the additional boilerplate.
-They include one JEventProcessor.
+They include one JEventProcessor with support for ROOT histograms.

 ```jana-generate.py MiniPlugin PluginNameInCamelCase```